fmonteghetti/python-scientific-computing-utils/scicomp_utils_dolfinx/README.md

 To use it, in the command palette of VS code:

 - `Dev Containers: Open Folder in Container` and select root of this repository.
-- `File: Open Workspace from File` and select `.vscode/docker.code-workspace`.
 - `Python: Select Interpreter` and select the python environment.

 You can switch between real and complex `PetscScalar` by editing the `target` field in `.devcontainer/devcontainer.json` and selecting `Dev Containers: Rebuild Container` in the VS code command palette.